Aureole-Suite/LB-ARK/README.md

 these raw names, and so the filenames need to be converted to the proper format for use with LB-ARK.

+To help with compatibility with such tools, LB-ARK accepts the `$LB_ARK_SPACED_FILENAMES` environment variable.
+If this is nonempty, LB-ARK will load 8.3 filenames as well.
+However, this is only intended for local development; please do not release any mods requiring this to be set.

 ## Usage

 To substitute a file inside an archive, place the substitute in